Get More Laughter In Your Life!

 *****Come Have A Laugh!*****

-for 50% off.
-Opening the show are students from my Langara College
+Opening the shows are students from my Langara College Comedy Clinic Class.

-For other free articles about laughter go to
+For free articles about laughter go to http://www.granirer.com.

 3. WHAT'S GOOD STORIES